 - Climb the steps to Parrocchia di San Luca Evangelista, a lovely church that is home to works of art and statues.

 - Rent a kayak and visit the Emerald Grotto, a cavern filled with stalagmites, stalactites, works of art, and where the water glows emerald green.

 - Take the bus to Bomerano and start the epic Path of the Gods hike.

 - Enjoy a great night of drinks, dancing, and music at Africana Famous Club, a nightclub built in a natural cave sitting just 10 meters above sea level.
 A favourite haunt of Jackie O and other international celebrities, this club is the ideal spot for a night out in Praiano.

-Maiori is one of the most family-friendly towns on the Amalfi Coast.
+Maiori is one of the most family-friendly towns in the area.
 Located between Praiano and Salerno, this Italian village is significantly flatter than other towns in the area.
 With a long boardwalk and a limited amount of stairs, Maiori is great for travellers with little legs or those requiring a pram/stroller.